turkcypcey/RESTApiTask/writeup.md

 -------------------------

 - vuejs
-all fornt frawirj seperate code for layout to the data data seperate from everything
+all forntend  frameworks seperate code for layout to the data data seperate from everything

 can bind bits of html to the datastore creating a 2 way mapping between raw html and our data model.